-One of the Israeli subsidiaries has also been granted an Approved Enterprise status for the construction of the Company's plant at Yokneam, on terms similar to the above mentioned.
-In addition another of the Israeli subsidiaries has also been granted an Approved Enterprise status with a shorter period of tax benefit.
-This subsidiary has not yet utilized this tax exemption.
+BATM has also been granted an Approved Enterprise status for the construction of the Company's plant at Yokneam, on terms similar to the above mentioned.
+The last year of benefits was 2010.

 The above tax benefits are conditioned upon fulfilment of the requirements stipulated by the aforementioned law and the regulations promulgated there under, as well as the criteria set forth in the certificates of approval.
-In the event of failure by the Company or the subsidiary to comply with these conditions, the tax benefits could be cancelled, in whole or in part, and the Company or the subsidiary would be required to refund the amount of the cancelled benefits, plus interest and certain inflation adjustments.
+In the event of failure by the Company to comply with these conditions, the tax benefits could be cancelled, in whole or in part, and the Company would be required to refund the amount of the cancelled benefits, plus interest and certain inflation adjustments.